pashariger/factory-queue/README.md

 # factory-queue
 Useful queue implementation that helps you fetch and process data.
+Implemented using deferreds (q).

 `YOU:` I need to grab 100s of pages of objects from an API, convert to my data format and store in my DB.